 A: It’s hard to say, as you can live on any level in Dubai.
 But to live an average "Western expat" lifestyle, it’s probably not too dissimilar from London.
 Accommodation, food and school fees are expensive, but petrol, cars and home help are cheap.

 Q: What are the locals like; do you mix mainly with other expats?

 A: Only about 15 percent of the population in the UAE consists of UAE nationals, so, to be honest, it’s quite difficult to meet them, and there isn’t that much interaction.
 If you do manage to make friends with an Emirati, though, I think you’d have a friend for life.

 Q: Was it easy meeting people and making friends in Dubai?

 A: Very, very easy.
-Expats in Dubai are a friendly, out-going bunch and there’s always something happening.
-Whether it’s through your work, children or through attending social events, it’s always easy to meet new people.
+Expats in Dubai are a friendly, outgoing bunch, and there’s always something happening.
+Whether it’s through your work, children, or attending social events, it’s always easy to meet new people.

 Q: How would you rate the healthcare in Dubai?

 A: Excellent, but expensive.
 A government health card is available for use in government clinics and hospitals, but private health insurance is strongly advised and possibly even mandatory.
 Most expat job packages will include private health insurance for the employee and usually for the spouse and children, too.

 Q: Did you have a problem getting a work visa/permit for Dubai?